-This easy pulled pork recipe is cooked in a crock pot for convenience.
-Using cider vinegar gives it a great apple cider taste while keeping it low in carbs.
-Great for keto meal planning!
+Cook this easy pulled pork recipe in a crock pot (or slow cooker) for fall-apart-tender meat.
+Cider vinegar gives it a great apple cider taste while keeping it low carb.
+Great for low carb meal planning!

 THIS POST INCLUDES AFFILIATE LINKS TO SHARE THE THINGS I LOVE.

 I won’t go on record to say that crock pot pulled pork is better than oven pulled pork or smoked pulled pork.
 Pulled pork cooked in the oven gets a nice crust and smoked pulled pork is the epitome of righteous BBQ.
 Can we say burnt ends?
 Mmmm.

 But cooking a nice pork butt in your crock pot or slow cooker is a an easy hands-off process.
 No heating the house with the oven in the summertime.
 No 16 hour overnight smoke with basting.
 In other words, you can fix-it-and-forget-it.